 What grades are offered by the California Virtual Academies?

-The 10 California Virtual Academies offer grades TK-12.
-Our enrollment consultant can help you find the right school for your student based upon your student's grade and your home location.
+The nine California Virtual Academies offer grades TK-12.
+Our enrollment consultants can help you find the right school for your student based upon your student's grade and your home location.

 What subjects will my child study?

 English/language arts, math, science, history, music, and art are the core online courses.
 There will also be other courses in the appropriate grade levels, such as physical education.
-High school students also take a world language course, and have access to honors and AP® (Advanced Placement®) courses as well as a variety of electives.
+High school students also take a world language course, and have access to honors and Advanced Placement® (AP®) courses as well as a variety of electives.

 Does the program provide textbooks and other instructional materials?